ssbaxys/create-warnautics/README.md

 # Optional Compatibility

- - **Sable** - Bombs damage, launch from, and such on physics objects.
+ - **Sable** - Very much recommended as this mod is mostly useless without it.
+Bombs damage and launch from physics objects.
 Physics objects also activate large mines.
- - **Sable Player Ragdoll / Ragdoll Reactions** — blast reactions.
+ - **Sable Player Ragdoll / Ragdoll Reactions** — Ragdoll when near an explosion.
- - **Veil** — enhanced physical blast lights and post-processing.
+ - **Veil** — Recommended as it enhanced the explosions effects.

 # Requirements